enkidevs/curriculum/typescript/introduction/tsc-variable-declaration/tsc-block-scoping.md

 ---
 ## Content

-Let's talk a bit more about how the block scope works when using `let` and `const`.
-We know that when a variable is defined using `let` or `const`, it is only accessible in their containing function, `if` statement, or `for` loop.
-Let's take another look at an example to better understand this:
+Let's talk a bit more about how the block scope works.

+We know that when a variable is defined using `let` or `const`, it's only accessible in the containing pair of curly braces, i.e. `{}`.

+Let's take another look at an example to understand this better:

 ```ts
 function theBestApp() {